-If a person makes one minor mistake with marijuana, they can land in jail and be saddled with a life-long criminal record that can make it hard to get a job, an apartment, student loans, or a credit card.
-This law will prevent unnecessary arrests and allow people to clean their record.
+If a person makes one minor mistake with marijuana, they can land in jail and be saddled with a life-long criminal record, making it hard to get a job, an apartment, student loans, or a credit card.
+This law will prevent unnecessary arrests and allow people to clean their records.

 Eighteen other states, including Montana and Arizona, have legalized marijuana for adults.
-In those states, licensed marijuana businesses have to follow regulations and pay taxes.
-Stores check IDs and products are tested by laboratories to ensure safety.
+In those states, licensed marijuana businesses must follow regulations and pay taxes.
+Stores check IDs, and laboratories test products to ensure safety.
 Residents in regulated states overwhelmingly like the new policy, and no state that's passed legalization has repealed their law and reinstated prohibition.

 State Question 820 will create a sensible program tailored to Oklahoma, carefully balancing personal freedom with responsible regulation.
-Products will be tested, labeled, and tracked from seed-to-sale; employers will be able to maintain a drug-free workplace; and it keeps penalties in place for anyone who gives marijuana to someone under 21.
+Products will be tested, labeled, and tracked from seed-to-sale; employers will be able to maintain a drug-free workplace; and allows for expundgement and other criminal justice reforms.

 Become a sustaining supporter with a monthly contribution.